Bluing (steel): Applications

 Bluing is most commonly used by gun manufacturers, gunsmiths, and gun owners to improve the cosmetic appearance of and provide a measure of corrosion resistance to their firearms.
 It is also used by machinists, to protect and beautify tools made for their own use.
-Bluing also helps to maintain the metal finish by resisting superficial scratching, and also helps to reduce glare to the eyes of the shooter when looking down the barrel of the gun.
+Bluing also helps to maintain the metal finish by resisting superficial scratching, and also helps to reduce glare to the eyes of the shooter when looking down the sights of the gun.
 All blued parts still require oiling to prevent rust.
 Bluing, being a chemical conversion coating, is not as robust against wear and corrosion resistance as plated coatings, and is typically no thicker than 2.5 micrometres (0.0001 inches).
 For this reason, it is considered not to add any appreciable thickness to precisely-machined parts.
 Friction, as from holster wear, quickly removes cold bluing, and also removes hot bluing, rust, or fume bluing over long periods of use.
 It is usually inadvisable to use cold bluing as a touch-up where friction is present.
 If cold bluing is the only practical option, the area should be kept oiled to extend the life of the coating as much as possible.

 New guns are typically available in blued finish options offered as the least-expensive finish, and this finish is also the least effective at providing rust resistance, relative to other finishes such as Parkerizing or hard chrome plating or nitriding processes like Tenifer.

 Bluing is also used for providing coloring for steel parts of fine clocks and other fine metalwork.
 This is often achieved without chemicals by simply heating the steel until a blue oxide film appears.
 The blue appearance of the oxide film is also used as an indication of temperature when tempering carbon steel after hardening, indicating a state of temper suitable for springs.

 Bluing is also used in seasoning carbon steel cookware, to render it relatively rust-proof and non-stick.
 In this case cooking oil, rather than gun oil, acts to displace water and prevent rust.

 Premium fencing blades are often offered with a blued finish.
 This finish allows them to be stored in high-moisture conditions, like sports bags, without rusting.

 Bluing is often a hobbyist endeavor, and there are many methods of bluing, and continuing debates about the relative efficacy of each method.

 Historically, razor blades were often blued steel.
 A non-linear resistance property of the blued steel of razor blades, foreshadowing the same property later discovered in semiconductor diode junctions, along with the ready availability of blued steel razor blades, led to the use of razor blades as a detector in crystal set AM radios that were built by servicemen (as foxhole radios) or by prisoners of war during World War II.